Covid-19

 Despite

-all the proactive measures by the government, situation is not very promising
+all the proactive measures by the government, the situation is not very promising

 in the pharmaceutical industry.
 India imports 85% of active pharmaceutical

 ingredients (API) from China.
-This over dependence for API on China has led to
+This over-dependence on API in China has led to

-conditions like disruption of supply of raw material and price volatility in
+conditions like disruption of the supply of raw materials and price volatility in

 the country.
 Though some big pharmaceutical companies have decided to airlift API